flueke/mesycontrol/doc/sphinx/index.rst

 * Tabular view/editing of device memory.
 * Custom GUIs for MHV-4, MSCF-16, STM-16 and MCFD-16.
 * Polling of frequently changing parameters (e.g. voltage or current)
-* Cross-platform: both client and server work on Linux and Windows
+* Cross-platform: both client and server run on Linux and Windows
-* Offline editing: setups can be created/edited without access to the hardware.
+* Offline editing: device configurations can be created/edited without access to the hardware.

 Installation and dependencies
 -----------------------------